mmaisonnave/high-recall-information-retrieval-system/README.md

 ```Python
     high_recall_information_retrieval.HRSystem.loop(...)
 ```
 The `loop` method is part of an active learning process where a model suggests data points that need to be labeled by a user.
 It starts by preparing and checking the data to ensure no interruptions or duplicates, then calculates new suggestions based on the model’s current understanding.
 These suggestions are presented to the user for annotation, and once labeled, they are added to the model’s training data.
 The model is then retrained with the newly labeled data.
 This process repeats iteratively, improving the model each time by incorporating new, labeled examples.
-If no new suggestions are found, the loop is skipped, but a final function is always called to handle any cleanup.
+If no new suggestions are found, the `loop` is skipped, but a final function is always called to handle any cleanup.
 The method handles the calling of the `after_labeling` and the cancel and finish functions (`cancel_process_fn`, `finish_process_fn`).

 ```Python
     high_recall_information_retrieval.HRSystem.save()
 ```
-The `save` method saaves the current state of the system, including labeled data, unlabeled data, and iteration count, to disk.
+The `save` method saves the current state of the system, including labeled data, unlabeled data, and iteration count, to disk.
 The method is called when the user clicks the `SAVE` button on the user interface.

 ```Python
     high_recall_information_retrieval.HRSystem.export(...)
 ```

 The `export` method exports relevant articles from the labeled and potentially suggested data to a CSV file and optionally sends the file via email.
 The suggestions are calculated with a ML model trained with the latest data.